lowl1f3/Gerbera-Script/README.md

 ## About script

-A simple script on PowerShell for `Windows 10` & `Windows 11` automating downloading programs and other useful stuff
+A simple script on PowerShell for Windows 10 & Windows 11 automating downloading and configuring programs and other useful stuff

 ## Programs